Catel/Catel.Docs/src/vnext/catel-core/data-handling/modelbase.md

     The class supports the *INotifyPropertyChanging* and *INotifyPropertyChanged* interfaces so this class can easily be used in applications to reflect changes to the user.
 -   **Backwards compatibility**
     When serializing your objects to binary, it is hard to maintain the right versions.
 When you add a new property to a binary class, or change a namespace, the object cannot be loaded any longer.
 The data object base takes care of this issue and supports backwards compatibility.
--   **Validation**
-    The class implements the *IDataErrorInfo* interface so it is possible to validate the data object and check the errors.
-This way, no custom validation code needs to be written outside the data class.
 -   **Backup & revert**
     The class implements the *IEditableObject* interface which makes it possible to create a state of the object.
 Then all properties can be edited, and finally, the changes can be applied or cancelled.